gribnoysup/changeiq-cli/README.md

 ### > changeiq

-Command line tool for automatic change of q. c. state of multiple interviews in specific survey
+A command line tool for an automatic change of the q. c. state of multiple interviews in a specific survey.

-Nfield domain, username and password arguments are required, as the survey id and a path to tsv file with two colums: INTNR and State Code
+Nfield domain, username and password arguments are required, as well as the survey id and the path to tsv file with two columns: INTNR and State Code.

 Default state codes are as follows: